 We are talking about angel investors here, meaning people who invest their own money in early-stage startups for a share of the equity.
 These people are highly focused on investment areas they know, which have a large opportunity for growth, revenue projection of $20M or more in five years, and a high return that can be realized via an exit within five years.

-Generally, the same criteria applies to venture capital investors, although they invest other people’s money, at a later stage, in larger amounts.
+Generally, the same criteria apply to venture capital investors, although they invest other people’s money, at a later stage, in larger amounts.
 Both are excited by innovative new products and services, and neither is normally interested in deals in the following domains:

 - Consulting services.
 This type of business is usually based on the expert skill and reputation of an individual or small group.
 Such a business shouldn’t need a large investment to get started (no product to develop), and it probably won’t scale quickly (limited supply of experts).
 Accordingly, investors will decline.

 - Restaurants and retail.
-Local and family businesses, such as cafes and retail shops, are also not investments that angels tend to consider, unless you are proposing a new national franchise.
-Otherwise these will not scale, and cannot show a growth and return rate to excite professional investors.
+Local and family businesses, such as cafes and retail shops, are also not investments that angels tend to consider unless you are proposing a new national franchise.
+Otherwise, these will not scale, and cannot show a growth and return rate to excite professional investors.

 - Gambling and porn sites.
 Most professional investors value their integrity and image so much that they would never consider investing in a business that might be offensive to many, or raise legality questions in the minds of business associates and future clients.
 This is definitely the space for bootstrapping and personal networking.

 - Real estate.
-Angel groups almost never supply financing for real estate purchases, or personal loans.
+Angel groups almost never supply financing for real estate purchases or personal loans.
 Even in today’s market, there is capital available from financial institutions at a lower cost for these purposes.
 It doesn’t make financial sense to give up equity ownership on an asset purchase, with built-in collateral.

 - Non-profit businesses.
 I think investments in non-profits are called “contributions.”
 In fact, many angels investors are also philanthropists, but the process of finding them and working with them in this context is totally different from the angel investment process.
 It’s hard to promise a high financial return from a non-profit.